-Although the South Eastern part of the country had had organized bass tournaments since the mid-60s, the Western part of the country, namely California, fell a little behind the curve.
+Although the South Eastern part of the country had organized bass tournaments since the mid-60s, the western part of the country, namely California, fell a little behind the curve.
 This was mostly due to the fact that the state had made it illegal to fish for more than a couple-hundred dollars and the fishermen at the time were not interested in leaving the confines of their clubs – or zip codes.

 The California Lunker Club (CLC) changed all of that, though, in 1972.
 As written before (see The California Lunker Club: Dave Coolidge – Part One and Part Two), Coolidge formed the first tournament organization in California and within 2 years it became such a success that it was purchased by Western Outdoor News and assumed into the newly-formed Western Bass Fishing Association.
 Competitive bass fishing had made its mark in the West.

 Although the bassin’ bug had bitten the anglers and organized competition had started, the early equipment utilized at the events was minimal by today’s standards.
 Yes the anglers had the best money could buy when it came to rods, reels, line and other tackle.
 What they were missing, though, was the shiny new-fangled bass boats anglers in the east were using.
-There just wasn’t the market; the lakes in many of the southern Cal region were small, had horsepower or speed limits and they were costly.
+There just wasn’t the market; the lakes in many of the southern California region were small, had horsepower or speed limits and they were costly.

 Still, even equipped with small aluminum boats and minimal electronics, the anglers fiercely competed and many a fish were brought to the scales.
 This picture article looks back on those days and the boats the early California anglers used to compete in bass tournaments.